iip-ecosphere/platform/platform/services/services.spring/README.md

 ## Artifact Deployment Descriptor

 In addition, service deployment properties are given in a separate descriptor, the `deployment.yml` with the following structure.
 Unless stated explicitly, fields are mandatory.
-* Artifact: Unique identifier `id` and `name` of the artifact.
+* Artifact: Unique identifier `id` and `name` of the artifact. `version` of the artifact as dot-separated numbers.
 An artifact definition encounters the contained `services`.
 An artifact may declare `types`, i.e., types used by the services for passing data.
 Java types (in particular primitives, `String` without qualification) and types known to the platform must not be declared and can be referenced by their qualified name.
 Service specific types must be declared, in particular as record/class like structures with their declared qualified `name` and their contained fields, each consisting of a `name` and a `type`.
 * Service: Unique identifier `id`, `name`, `version` (numbers separated by dots) and an optional `description` of the service (default is empty).
 Optional specification whether the service is `deployable` in distributed fashion (default is `true`) and the service kind (see `de.iip_ecosphere.platform.services.ServiceKind`).
 A service may contain further sub-structures:
 * `cmdArg`: Optional list of command line arguments to be passed when the service is started.
 * `instances`: The optional number of service replicas to be launched.
 Ignored if negative.
 Default value is `1`.